Lepto/Project_3/README.md

 # Data Viz Project 3

+## Running on caffine: Executing the app
+To the grader: To execute the app, go to GalynaM directory in this repository and run app.py Galyna's file will have all the necessary files to execute the project.

 ## Team Members: The Baristas
 Galyna Malynska, Priya Singh, Banke Ogunjumo, Michael Liu, Jasper Chou